Richtersveld: Culture

 The area is inhabited by Nama and other peoples.
 The local community, which owns the entire area, manages the National Park in conjunction with South African National Parks and is entirely responsible for management of the World Heritage Site.
 Both areas are used by traditional nomadic/transhumance herders to practice their ancient lifestyle and culture.
 It is the last place where the traditional way of life of the Khoikhoi (of whom the Nama are the largest surviving clan) who once occupied the entire south-western part of Africa, survives to any great extent.
 The World Heritage Site is declared under the cultural criteria of the World Heritage Convention although it is recognised that the cultural values of the community and their continued existence are intrinsically connected to the environment.

-In popular culture

-Richtersveld is very popular among Bengali readers as it is it part of the plot of the famous 1937 Bengali novel, Chander Pahar by Bibhutibhushan Bandyopadhyay.
-However, it was portrayed in a different way in that literature as full of tropical rain forests.

-In the video game Battlefield 2042, it is one of the playable locations.